PieFlavr/Raylib-Window-Pong/as1/README.md

 ### RUNNING THE CODE

-To run the code after compilation, simply run the `as1` executable from the assignment `../build/` directory via...
+To run the code after compilation, simply run the `as1` executable from the main or assignment `../build/` directory via...

 ```bash
 cd build || cd as1/build   # Only run if not already in build directory